Hiring an ISO 27001 Consultant: A Fast-Track to Compliance?

 Streamlined ISMS integration and compliance

 Equipped with a wealth of knowledge and experience, ISO 27001 consultants know exactly what you need to get your ISMS fully up and running as soon as possible.
-Even for an existing ISMS, a consultant can also identify and implement missing pieces.
+Even for an existing ISMS, a consultant can help identify gaps.

 By themselves, these qualities are enough to streamline ISMS integration and the entire compliance process.
-Even for other areas of compliance, such as risk assessments and audits, using a consultant helps save both time and internal resources.
+Even for other areas of compliance, such as risk assessments and audits, using a consultant can save companies both time and internal resources.

 Easier audits and reporting

-There’s nothing more discouraging than going through an entire audit only to find missing pieces.
+There’s nothing more discouraging than going through an entire audit only to find major gaps.
 If an audit wasn’t difficult enough, having to go through it again is a major pain.

-Many ISO 27001 consultants help prevent this problem by conducting a readiness assessment before the audit even begins.
-A readiness assessment also helps streamline the audit and reporting, since the consultant will have already collected most of the documentation and evidence required for compliance.
+Many ISO 27001 consultants prevent this problem by conducting a readiness assessment before the audit even begins.
+This readiness assessment also helps streamline the audit and reporting, since the consultant will have already collected most of the documentation and evidence required for compliance.

 Less guesswork and more oversight